 However, keep in mind that during high seasons the chairs can still get crowded so be sure to go in there early in the morning.

-Also, the showers and towels are not free.
+Also, showers and towels are not free.

 6. Walking Around The Town & Shop Around The Small Streets

-One of the best things to do in Positano is simply just to walk around even though it consists of several or more like a hundred flight of stairs!
+One of the best things to do in Positano is simply just to walk around even though it consists of several or more like a hundred flights of stairs!
 And stroll around the many little alleyways, little streets where you’ll stumble upon boutique shops, gelatos, small supermarkets, and restaurants.

 View this post on Instagram